 Parenting in a Pandemic will explore the impact this season has had on our lives as mums.
 We look at the challenges you’ve faced having to work from home and look after the kids, as well as how your children have coped with isolation, loneliness and anxiety.
 Perhaps you and your family have found this an incredibly positive experience.
 Whatever your position, this episode – and indeed this series – will help you lead your family, so that everyone feels seen, heard and loved.

 Katharine Hill is the UK director of Care for the Family.
 She is a well-known speaker, broadcaster and author of a number of books.
-She is married to Richard and they have four grown-up children.
+She is married to Richard and they have four grown-up children and two grandchildren.

 Marina Magdalena is the creator and host of The Mum Show.
 She is mum to Lilia and Reuben, and spends her days running Imaginarium.tv while home educating the kids.